shishir1825/React-node-Photo-gallery/README.md

 # React-node-Photo-gallery
-React Photo Gallery
+1.React Photo Gallery
-Source code for react/node photo gallery app
+2.Source code for react/node photo gallery app

-Setup a cloundinary account
+3.Setup a cloundinary account
-You'll need to create a cloudinary account https://cloudinary.com/users/register/free - there is a free tier.
+4.You'll need to create a cloudinary account https://cloudinary.com/users/register/free - there is a free tier.

-Start the server
+5.Start the server
-Clone the repo
+6.Clone the repo
-In the api folder, create a new file called .env.
+7.In the api folder, create a new file called .env.
 In here, add your cloudinary connection details e.g:

-API_KEY={YOUR_API_KEY}
+8.API_KEY={YOUR_API_KEY}
-CLOUD_NAME={YOUR_CLOUD_NAME}
+9.CLOUD_NAME={YOUR_CLOUD_NAME}
-API_SECRET={YOUR_API_SECRET}
+10.API_SECRET={YOUR_API_SECRET}

-You can get this from your cloudinary dashboard after signing up. **Avoid checking these details in to a public repo - this is effectively your username and password so keep em safe! :) **
+11.You can get this from your cloudinary dashboard after signing up. **Avoid checking these details in to a public repo - this is effectively your username and password so keep em safe! :) **

-Open a terminal and run the following from the API folder:
+12.Open a terminal and run the following from the API folder:

-npm install
+13.npm install
-npm run server
+14.npm run server

-You can check its working by going to localhost:7000/photos in Postman or Chrome Run the Frontend
+15.You can check its working by going to localhost:7000/photos in Postman or Chrome 16.Run the Frontend
-NOTE: Make sure the Node server (in the API folder) is started otherwise the frontend won't work.
+17.NOTE: Make sure the Node server (in the API folder) is started otherwise the frontend won't work.

-Clone the repo
+18.Clone the repo
-In the client folder, create a new file called .env.
+19.In the client folder, create a new file called .env.
 In here, add an environment variable to point to the local node.js server e.g:

-REACT_APP_API_URL=http://localhost:7000
+20.REACT_APP_API_URL=http://localhost:7000

-If you change the port the node server runs on for whatever reason make sure to change it here too
+21.If you change the port the node server runs on for whatever reason make sure to change it here too

-Open a terminal and run the following from the CLIENT folder:
+22.Open a terminal and run the following from the CLIENT folder:

-npm install
+23.npm install
-npm start
+24.npm start

-The app should be running on localhost:3000
+25.The app should be running on localhost:3000